Darden Restaurants: History

-William (Bill) Darden opened his first restaurant, The Green Frog, in Waycross, Georgia in 1938 at age 19.
-He later founded the Red Lobster Inns of America and opened the first Red Lobster restaurant in Lakeland, Florida in 1968.
+William "Bill" Darden opened his first restaurant, The Green Frog, in Waycross, Georgia, in 1938 at age 19.
+He later founded the Red Lobster Inns of America and opened the first Red Lobster restaurant in Lakeland, Florida, in 1968.
 Red Lobster, which grew quickly, formed the basis of the organization that later became known as Darden Restaurants.

-Darden chose Lakeland because he wished to see how a seafood restaurant would fare in a non-coastal region, and Lakeland was the innermost city in Florida.
-The initial Red Lobster franchise was applauded by diners and critics alike.
-The restaurant became successful and by 1970 had expanded to three locations in the state with two more under construction.
-While the locations were profitable, the company lacked the resources to expand further.
+Darden chose Lakeland to see how a seafood restaurant would fare in a non-coastal region.
+The initial Red Lobster franchise was lauded by diners and critics alike.
+The restaurant became successful and, by 1970, had expanded to three locations in the state, with two more under construction.
+While the locations were profitable, the company needed more resources to expand.
 As such, Darden sold the company to food giant General Mills that year.
+After an extended illness, Darden died on March 29, 1994, at the age of 75.

 General Mills ownership

-General Mills upgraded the chain to a more casual dining/family fare-oriented format, opened a new company headquarters in Orlando, and retained Darden as company manager.
-In 1975, when Darden was promoted to Vice President of General Mills, Joseph (Joe) R. Lee, the company's first restaurant manager, was promoted as President of Red Lobster.
-Under General Mills ownership, Red Lobster expanded into a chain of almost 400 locations by 1985.
+General Mills, a company that makes breakfast cereals, upgraded the chain to a more casual dining/family fare-oriented format, opened a new company headquarters in Orlando, and retained Darden as company manager.
+In 1975, when Darden was promoted to Vice President of General Mills, Joseph (Joe) R. Lee, the company's first restaurant manager, was promoted to President of Red Lobster.
+Under General Mills' ownership, Red Lobster expanded into a chain of almost 400 locations by 1985.
 The company underwent several restructurings and transformed itself from an inexpensive fast-food seller into a chain of casual dining seafood restaurants by 1988.

 One of the company's first ventures into the diversification of its portfolio was the York Steak House chain of English-themed steak and chop restaurants in the 1970s.
 The franchised steak and potatoes restaurant was a cafeteria-style restaurant with a salad bar and hot station.
 By the end of the 1980s, the chain had been mostly closed down, though one independent location still exists.
-These restaurants were very similar to Ruby Tuesday now.
+These restaurants were very similar to Ruby Tuesday.

 In 1982, Darden opened the first Olive Garden concept restaurant in Orlando.
-The chain took off, and by 1989 General Mills had opened over 145 restaurants, making the chain the fastest-growing unit in the company's restaurant holdings.
+The chain became successful, and by 1989 General Mills had opened over 145 restaurants, making the chain the fastest-growing unit in the company's restaurant holdings.
 While Olive Garden did not meet critical success, it was popular, and its per-restaurant sales soon grew to match those of Red Lobster.
 The company eventually became the largest chain of Italian-themed full-service restaurants in the United States.

 In 1990, China Coast was launched as an attempt to create a (U.S.) national casual dining restaurant that featured American Chinese cuisine.
-While the chain eventually expanded to some 50 restaurants, its sales were lackluster and lost an estimated US$20 million.
-By the end of 1995, the company was shuttered, and the remaining locations were either converted to Red Lobsters or Olive Gardens or closed altogether.
+While the chain eventually expanded to some 50 restaurants, its sales could have been better, and it lost an estimated US$20 million.
+By the end of 1995, the restaurants were shuttered and the remaining locations were either converted to Red Lobsters or Olive Gardens or closed altogether.